16 African Natural Hair Vloggers Worth Following

 Confession time–I must say that I am truly the laziest of all “lazy naturals.”
 My wash days are at the very least one (dreaded) full day and I use protective styles to steer clear of the drudgery of dealing with my extremely thick, bra strap length hair on a daily basis.
 Sometimes, the laziness can translate into near neglect–something that I was fully faced with when I recently washed my hair and noticed that the quality of my hair just seemed…different.
 With that observation, I came to the realization that I need to put more effort and care into my hair, instead of taking it for granted.
 With that realization, as with all great realizations in life, I decided to head straight to YouTube to learn some more and head down the YouTube rabbit hole.

-It’s always been ironic to me when you hear some natural hair enthusiasts who aren’t African, making the assumption that their natural hair immediately connects them more to Africa and its inhabitants.
+It’s always been ironic to me when you hear some natural hair enthusiasts who aren’t African – view the page for details, making the assumption that their natural hair immediately connects them more to Africa and its inhabitants.
 However, many African girls grow up, getting relaxers as soon as they’re old enough so that their hair will be more “manageable.”
 When or if we do decide to actually go natural, it’s often met with negative commentary and chiding from elders.
 We also get a good amount of African hair stylists and braiders who complain about working with natural hair and will try to talk you into getting relaxers.
 Natural hair is still seen as a novelty at times in West Africa at times and the natural hair movement is still gaining traction on the continent.
 So, with all that being said I decided as I headed down that YouTube rabbit hole that I wanted to highlight YouTubers that at least to some extent understand this unique struggle.
 Check out some of these must follow, natural African YouTubers below:

 Philomino Kane aka NaturallyPhilo is a young Ghanaian hair vlogger, who of course also attends Princeton University.
 At just a little under 3 years on Youtube, she’s already amassed over 3 million views on her videos.
 She has videos on a range of natural hair topics but most importantly, Philo always approaches her videos with an injection of her fun personality and some healthy doses of humor.